Attractions near Montgomery

-Subsequently remodelled and embellished over more than 400 years, Powis Castle reflects the changing needs and ambitions of the Herbert family – each generation adding to the magnificent collection of paintings, sculpture, furniture and tapestries.
+Remodelled and embellished over more than 400 years, Powis Castle reflects the changing needs and ambitions of the Herbert family – each generation adding to the magnificent collection of paintings, sculpture, furniture and tapestries.
 George Herbert kindly gave the castle and gardens to The National Trust in 1952.
 Both the buildings and the garden are a major visitor attraction.
 Laid out under the influence of Italian and French styles, the garden retains its original lead statues and an orangery on the terraces.
-Also, a superb collection of treasures from India is displayed in the Clive Museum.
+Also, the Clive Museum displays a superb collection of treasures from India.

 Follow the road signs as you enter Welshpool.
 You can also walk up to Powis Castle from the centre of the town.
 Further information

-Kerry Vale Vineyard is a small, family run, English vineyard situated on the Welsh / English border of rural Shropshire.
-Planted in 2010 and covering six acres of farmland, on what was the Roman Fort of Pentrheyling, the vineyard resides at the eastern tip of the Vale of Kerry – an area of exceptional beauty – just 3 miles south of the charming town of Montgomery.
+Kerry Vale Vineyard is a small, family run, English vineyard situated on the Welsh/English border of rural Shropshire.
+The vineyard nestles at the eastern tip of the Vale of Kerry – an area of exceptional beauty – just 3 miles south of Montgomery.
+It was planted in 2010 and covering six acres of farmland, on what was the Roman Fort of Pentrheyling.

 The internationally acclaimed, RHS partner garden at the Dingle is the lifetime work of Barbara and Roy Joseph.
 The 4.5 acre garden is in a secluded and beautiful area within mid Wales’ rolling hills, inspiring visitors all year round.
-The garden is especially well known for its colour-themed and unusual planting which includes lakeside, lawned and mixed bed areas that showcase a wide and unusual range of shrub, tree and herbaceous planting.
+Moreover, its colour-themed and unusual planting which includes lakeside, lawned and mixed bed areas, showcases a wide and unusual range of shrub, tree and herbaceous planting.
 The lake and the huge array of plant species make this sheltered dingle a haven for all types of wildlife.
 It offers a perfect opportunity to go bird-watching, take a relaxed stroll, entertain the children while they search out hiding places and dens, enjoy a picnic lunch, or simply gain inspiration for that next gardening idea.
 Dogs on leads are welcome.

 Open every day of the year apart from Christmas week.
 The garden has something of interest whenever you visit.
 Head out of Welshpool initially following the signs to Dolgellau.
 Then, follow the brown signs to The Dingle.